aws-ia/terraform-aws-eks-blueprints/docs/add-ons/crossplane.md

 The below configuration helps you to upgrade the AWS provider version and lets you define custom IAM policies to manage AWS resources through IRSA.

 Crossplane requires Admin like permissions to create and update resources similar to Terraform deploy role.
-This example uses `AdministratorAccess`, but you should select a policy with the minimum permissions required to provision your resources.

 Please find more details from [AWS Provider](https://github.com/crossplane/provider-aws)